 We also have study groups for mature age learners, and specialised assistance if English is your second language.

-If you want to start Term 2 with a plan to stay on top of your workload, you will need to get familiar with the ALC.
+If you want to tackle your study with a plan to stay on top of your workload, you will need to get familiar with the ALC.

 Right now while you’re relaxed, fully caffeinated and not at all sleep-deprived, it might seem silly to prepare or to even think about preparing.
-But think of yourself in Week 10, and you’ll be glad you did.
+But think of yourself later down the track when you’re assignment deadlines are looming, and you’ll be glad you did.

 Now that you want to, how do you contact the ALC?